spacetelescope/drizzlepac/doc/source/multivisit_products.rst

 Loss of Lock
 --------------
-Another issue that can show up in SkyCell mosaics results from HST slewing across the sky while the exposures was being taken.
+Another issue that can show up in SkyCell mosaics results from HST slewing across the sky while the exposure was being taken.
 This can happen when HST loses lock on the guide stars used to point the telescope or intentionally when the proposer requested exposures be taken in 'SCAN' mode.
-No reliable method currently exists to identify such exposures prior to creating mosaics with them, resulting in exposures where the sources are trailed across the exposures.
+No reliable method currently exists to identify such exposures prior to creating mosaics with them, resulting in exposures where the sources are trailed across the image.

 .. figure:: images/skycell_p0080x09y16-slewing-example-color.jpg
          :figwidth: 95%